gazhay/zwift-packet-monitor/README.md

 ## Install

 ### Prerequisites
-On Windows this requires WinPcap, Win10PCap or Npcap.
+On Windows this requires Npcap installed with WinPcap API compatibility.
 On other systems, libpcap should be installed.

 ### Installation